laura-is-here/laura-is-here-11ty/src/portfolio/laura-is-here.md

 My little home on the web to show off all my other cool websites.
 Experiments with a vanilla JS [theme-picker](#themeSwitch) and lazy-loaded images.

-Built with the JAMStack.
-Most recently with Eleventy.
+Built on the JAMStack using 11ty.

 - [Repo](https://github.com/laura-is-here/laura-is-here-11ty/)